bsimm/bsimm.github.io/_posts/2014-02-10-imgur-api-with-ruby-downloading-images.markdown

 ruby script.rb CLIENT_ID ALBUM_ID destination_folder
 {% endhighlight %}

-This implementation is very brittle and will only function with the arguments in the correct order.
-Future posts will see this script move toward a fully tested executable.
+This implementation is very brittle and future posts will see this script move toward a fully tested executable.
 Don't forget to change the permissions!

 {% highlight bash %}
 chmod u+x path/to/script.rb